 - 1 cup filtered or distilled water (this helps the cultures grow faster than chlorinated tap water would)

-- Either 1 tablespoon vegan yogurt to use as a starter.
-Be sure to use one with live, active cultures.
-Or you can use probiotic pills, see next ingredient
+- 1 tablespoon vegan yogurt for use as a starter.
+Be sure to use one with live, active cultures, OR

 - 2 vegetarian probiotic pills (if not using the vegan starter.
 I use the Now PB8 Probiotic Acidophilus capsules, which are vegan.)